Arts and Literature

 He never exhibited in London, which explains why his work is the island's best kept secret, but his paintings, including sea-scape, townscape, landscape and portraiture, matched by skill in a variety of techniques meant he could perfectly capture the mood of the island at the time.

-Caparne also constantly painted landscapes, mainly in watercolours, for his own pleasure, rarely parting with any of his pictures.
-Occasionally he painted in Europe where he met members of the Impressionist movement, including Monet, with whom he had much in common.
-Sadly he lost his sight towards the end of his life but his work lives on as a memento of his life in the islands.
+Caparne also constantly painted landscapes, mainly in watercolours, rarely parting with any of his pictures.
+Occasionally he painted in Europe where he met members of the Impressionist movement, including Monet.

-Paul Naftel (1817-1891) He had no interest in the family clock-making business and always wanted to be an artist.
-Self-taught, a Quaker, he persisted in his ambition by giving lessons and finally, at the age of 30, became 'professor of drawing' at local private boys school, Elizabeth College.
+Self-taught, he persisted in his ambition by giving lessons and finally, at the age of 30, became 'professor of drawing' at local private boys school, Elizabeth College.
 He stayed there for 20 years before moving to London in 1870.

-He exhibited widely, as did his second wife and his daughter Maud.
-She studied at Slade School, London, but died before her father.
-Naftel became an Associate of the Society of Painters in Watercolours in 1850 and was elected a Member in 1854.
-Between 1850 and 1889 he exhibited over 500 works, landscapes not only of Guernsey and its neighbouring islands, but also of England and Europe.
+Naftel exhibited widely, as did his second wife and his daughter Maud.
+Between 1850 and 1889 he exhibited over 500 works, with landscapes not only of Guernsey and its neighbouring islands, but also of England and Europe.

-William Toplis (1857-1942) Toplis was already an established artist when he arrived in Sark for a holiday in 1883.
+Toplis was already an established artist when he arrived in Sark for a holiday in 1883.
 He never left again, finding a lifetime's inspiration around him.
-A true 'plein air' painter he portrayed the rocky cliffs of Sark in fastidious detail.
-He suffered much privation and even poverty and was often in dispute with the Sark authorities.
+He suffered much privation and poverty and was often in dispute with the Sark authorities.
 Nevertheless he regularly sent work for the Royal Academy, and in 1907 had two pieces accepted.
 He is best known for his prints in 'The Book of Sark' published in 1907.

 Peter Le Vasseur is arguable Guernsey's best-known contemporary painter.